 Dining Aboard Noordam

-Frankly, I've never been impressed by the food on Holland America.
-But having to feed nearly two thousand passengers three meals a day can't be easy.
-Whenever I wanted a good meal, I headed for the Pinnacle Grill.
+Dining aboard Holland America is not overtly impressive, but for a reliably good meal, head for the Pinnacle Grill.
 There's a fee to eat there instead of the Vista Dining Room or Lido buffet, but the service and quality of food are worth it.

 Weddings and Honeymoons Aboard Noordam